SpoonySimone/AutoGGPlus/README.md

 Thanks to [Lucide](https://lucide.dev/) for providing the message icon

+# Download
+You can download the mod [here](https://modrinth.com/project/autoggplus).

 # Development
 > [!WARNING]
 > This section is meant for developers who want to contribute to the mod or build it locally.
 >
-> If you just want to use the mod, you can ignore this.
+> If you just want to use the mod, you can ignore this and [download the mod](https://github.com/SpoonySimone/AutoGGPlus?tab=readme-ov-file#download) instead.

 To build the mod locally, you have to:
 1. Clone the repository